Optimally Integrating Ad Auction into E-Commerce Platforms: Missing Proofs of Section

-\textbf{Theorem \ref{lem5}.} \emph{ For the IAS with budget on ad items, the relaxed inner problem of constrained problem can be constructed as a min-cost max-flow problem, and has a 0-1 form optimal solution. }

-\begin{proof} This problem, indeed, can be reduced to a min-cost max-flow problem, shown by Figure \ref{network}.
+\begin{lemma} For the IAS with budget on ad items, the relaxed inner problem of constrained problem can be constructed as a min-cost max-flow problem, and has a 0-1 form optimal solution. \end{lemma} \begin{proof} This problem, indeed, can be reduced to a min-cost max-flow problem, shown by Figure \ref{network}.